-Variable functions support an implicit argument setter of type bool.
+Variable functions support an implicit argument setter of type bool that is a compile-time constant (and can thus be folded).
 If the variable function is called in a context such that the returned lvalue is assigned a value, the argument setter is true; otherwise it is false.
 This argument is useful for controlling different behavior depending on the call site.